Basit-Dev/Haileys-Hotel/README.md

 - Placeholder images used from Figma wireframes or public domain assets
 - Design layout inspired by popular hotel UX patterns

+- User Story

+1. Users can view hotel amenities and pictures.
+2. Users can select check-in/check-out dates, number of adults/children, and provide contact details.
+3. Guest can contact the hotel from the contact page via a contact form, phone, email or in person.